In 2024, more than 80,000 people across the country died from fatal drug overdoses.

 Our study found various trends of drug abuse across the 2,000 people we polled when we asked them to identify their highest level of education.

 Our study found that the prominence of alcohol consumption increased among people with higher levels of education, but that overall marijuana use decreased.
-We found that more than half of respondents with Associate Degrees reported having consumed alcohol for the longest point in their lives, while more than a two-thirds of respondents with Bachelor’s Degrees said the same, followed by more than 70 percent of those we surveyed with Graduate Degrees.
+We found that more than half of respondents with Associate Degrees reported having consumed alcohol for the longest point in their lives, while more than two-thirds of respondents with Bachelor’s Degrees said the same, followed by more than 70% of those we surveyed with Graduate Degrees.
 We found similar trends among cocaine use, which also rose as educational levels increased.

 Drugs With a Desire To Quit

-Ecstasy (or Molly) when pure is composed of 3-4,methylenedioxy-methamphetamine, or MDMA.
+Ecstasy (or Molly), when pure, is composed of 3-4,methylenedioxy-methamphetamine, or MDMA.
 Unfortunately for the millions of people consuming this “party drug”, on its own, it can have serious health effects including depression, anxiety, and memory or attention deficits.
-In some cases, ecstasy is often cut with even more dangerous drugs (like fentanyl) turning these so-called recreational drugs lethal.
+In some cases, ecstasy is often cut with even more dangerous drugs (like fentanyl), turning these so-called recreational drugs lethal.

 Young Users